Healthcare Sanction Checks: What They Are and Why They Matter

 Because they are not known to the recipient, there is little identifiable data on file for that physician to confirm a potential “hit.”
 However, should the check result in a “hit” against the List of Excluded Individuals and Entities (LEIE), payments related to that referral are questioned.

-How to Avoid Unnecessary Medical Sanction Screening
+Best Practices to Avoid Unnecessary Medical Sanction Screening

 Such a policy could state that any and all individuals and entities that contractually provide medical-related products or services shall be screened.
-This would have the effect of filtering out those that do not meet that criteria and eliminate many of the referring physicians, as well as vendors and contractors that are not relevant to health care.
+This would have the effect of filtering out those that do not meet that criteria and eliminating many of the referring physicians, as well as vendors and contractors that are not relevant to health care.

 Improve Your Sanction Screening Policies with Compliance Resource Center